grpc/proposal/A71-xds-fallback.md

 We have no guarantee that a combination of resources from different xDS servers form a valid cohesive configuration, so we cannot make this determination on a per-resource basis.
-We need any given gRPC channel or server listener to only use the resources from the single server.
+We need any given gRPC channel or server listener to only use the resources from a single server.

 ### Related Proposals:
 * [A27: xDS-Based Global Load Balancing][A27]